Iran Conflict

 On 2 March 2026, Iran’s Islamic Revolutionary Guard Corps announced the Strait of Hormuz as “closed”: “The strait is closed.
 If anyone tries to pass, the heroes of the Revolutionary Guard and the regular navy will set those ships ablaze.”

 Merchant vessels in the Strait of Hormuz have been attacked, with tragic fatalities and injuries to seafarers, as well as damage to vessels and cargo.
 Although the Strait is not legally closed, many vessels are now stranded in the Persian/Arabian Gulf.
 Vessels operating in the region are urged to conduct thorough risk assessments, maintain enhanced monitoring of all relevant advisories, and maintain vigilance in line with the latest BMP Maritime Security guidelines.
-As well as physical safety, mental health and welfare of the crew should also be prioritised to ensure support, briefings and rest.
+As well as physical safety, mental health and welfare of the crew should also be prioritised to ensure support, briefings and rest - download the ISWAN Guide for crew & families Coping with Conflict here.
 There are reports of jamming and spoofing potentially impacting electronic navigation, so vessels should maintain heightened vigilance and preparedness, and navigate with caution.

 Please get in touch with your usual Claims contact for assistance.